MurasakiNX/NXPayload-Converter/README.md

 - <a href="https://www.flaticon.com/authors/flat-icons">Flat Icons - Author of the rocket icon</a>
 - <a href="https://gist.github.com/CTCaer/13c02c05daec9e674ba00ce5ac35f5be">CTCaer - Author of the original script written in Python</a>
 - <a href="https://github.com/Pharuxtan">Pharuxtan - Author of the conversion of the original script to JavaScript</a>
+- All developers who have developed payloads in the NXPayload Converter key system
 - Zoria's rabbit ( ͡° ͜ʖ ͡°)